Home Ec 101

 Heather says:

-I do believe what you are referring to as a mere “roach” may actually be the much more insidious and untrustworthy with their gift of flight, Palmetto Bug.
-Or in the words of every transplant who moves to SC, “giant [insert expletive of choice] cockroaches” which perfectly justifies the level of reaction described.
+I believe what you are referring to as a mere “roach” may be the much more insidious and untrustworthy with their gift of flight, Palmetto Bug.
+Or, in the words of every transplant who moves to SC, “giant cockroaches,” which perfectly justifies the level of reaction described.

 I hate them.
-I had one chase me down the hall the night of the housewarming party, thankfully none of you noticed as I managed to keep the disgusted squeal down to a squeak and did have a shoe handy, no lighter fluid necessary.
+I had one chase me down the hall the night of the housewarming party.
+Thankfully none of you noticed as I managed to keep the disgusted squeal down to a squeak and did have a shoe handy.
+No lighter fluid was necessary.

 To solve your query: How to safely remove lighter fluid or other flammable liquids from clothing?
 You are exactly on the right track.
 Spot wash the affected area and line dry.